StereoKit/StereoKit/docs/Pages/Reference/Model.md

 ---
 layout: default
 title: Model
 description: A Model is a collection of meshes, materials, and transforms that make up a visual element!
 This is a great way to group together complex objects that have multiple parts in them, and in fact, most model formats are composed this way already!
 This class contains a number of methods for creation.
-If you pass in a .obj, .gltf, or .glb, StereoKit will load that model from file, and assemble materials and transforms from the file information.
+If you pass in a .obj, .stl, .gltf, or .glb, StereoKit will load that model from file, and assemble materials and transforms from the file information.
 But you can also assemble a model from procedurally generated meshes!
 Because models include an offset transform for each mesh element, this does have the overhead of an extra matrix multiplication in order to execute a render command.
 So if you need speed, and only have a single mesh with a precalculated transform matrix, it can be faster to render a Mesh instead of a Model!
 ---
 # Model